1-10/zigsim/src/features/ndi.md

 The framerate follows the message rate in general settings.

+NDI command is only available in ZIG SIM Pro.
-You cannot use NDI, ARKit and Image Detection simultaneously.
+Also, you cannot use NDI, ARKit and Image Detection simultaneously.

 ## Outputs